Meykhana

 Meykhana (Meyxana) is a distinctive Azerbaijani literary and folk rap tradition, consisting of an unaccompanied song performed by one or more people improvising on a particular subject.
-Meykhana is distinct from spoken word poetry in that it is performed in time to a beat.
+Meykhana is variation of the aytysh genre of music, which is distinct from spoken word poetry in that it is performed in time to a beat, and competitive.

 Meykhana is often compared to hip hop music, also known as national rap among Azerbaijani residents, as it also includes performers that is spoken lyrically, in rhyme and verse, generally to an instrumental or synthesized beat.
 Performers also incorporate synthesizers, drum machines, and live bands.
 Meykhana masters may write, memorize, or improvise their lyrics and perform their works a cappella or to a beat.

 Etymology

 The name of this genre comes from the traditional Persian meykhane (tavern, pub), which itself originated from the Persian word mey (wine) and khane (house).
 The professional performers of meykhana are known as the Söz Ustadı (Word Masters) in Azerbaijani, also called as the meykhana masters.